 At the end of Key Biscayne, you’ll find the oldest standing structure in Miami – the Bill Baggs Cape Florida State Park and Lighthouse.
 Tours are given twice daily, except Tuesday and Wednesday.
 While at the park, enjoy an authentic Cuban lunch, or swim at the beach, a perennial Dr. Beach favorite.

 At 175 feet, the Ponce Inlet Lighthouse is Florida’s tallest lighthouse.
 After climbing 203 spiral steps to the top, you’ll be rewarded with magnificent views of world-famous Daytona Beach.
 Afterward, explore nature trails, or tour the grounds and museum.

 If you’re 4 feet tall, you can climb the 108-foot Jupiter Inlet Lighthouse, but there’s plenty to see on the ground.
 Be sure and tour the museum to see how the lighthouse keepers lived.
 Exhibits include a lighthouse keeper’s workshop, pioneer homestead and Seminole chickee hut.

 Climb the 92 stairs to the top and soak in the views of St. George Island.
-At the base of the St. George Lighthouse, little ones can also enjoy the playground and beachfront property.
+At the base of the St. Cape St. George Light, little ones can also enjoy the playground and beachfront property.
 Be sure to save time to explore the Keeper’s Museum and the area’s visitor’s center also on the lighthouse grounds.